gouskova/oecalc/README.md

 u	0.181	0.033	0.278	0.054	0.043
 ```

-This means that, on a tier consisting of only "a, e, i, o, u" segments, the pair "a e" had an O/E of 0.12, and the pair "a i" had an O/E of 0.233.
+This means that, on a projection consisting of only "a, e, i, o, u" segments, the pair "a e" had an O/E of 0.12, and the pair "a i" had an O/E of 0.233.
 Every pair of vowels in a word gets counted separately, so in the word "p a t e k a b e", the sequences "a e", "e a", "a e" will be counted.

 Requirements